emericsi/ML_EOE_tweets_classification/README.md

 All the results of the cross validation arre in the CVresult folder (pretrained for twitter trained for our embbedings).

 ## Fasttext
 Due to encoding of some caracters this method can only be run on Linux.

+The FastText  program can be installed by following the instructions found in https://github.com/facebookresearch/fastText.

 This folder contained all our work with fasttext, there are some scripts and folders for the method itself, and specific one we created.
 - grid_fasttext.py is the script to cross-validate the parameters of fastText.
 - Logistic_grid.py is the script to cross-validate the logistic regression fitted after the fasttext.
 - run.py simply the script to obtain the final submission for the crowdAI.
 - fT-datasets is a folder which conatains all the datasets usefull for this methods.
 - errors : folder with err1.npy to err5.npy corresponding to various gridsearch for grid_fasttext.py put together in grid_fastText.csv using error_inspection.py (err.npy is the result of the last grid-search).